-PERFORMANCE STANDARDS

-City of La Habra WIOA Youth Program Services July 1, 2021 - June 30, 2022
+PERFORMANCE STANDARDS CITY OF LA HABRA WIOA Youth Program Services July 1, 2023 - June 30, 2024

-PY 2021 - 22 Performance Goals WIOA Performance Indicators Youth Detail Enrollments for ISY No less than 114 New enrollments by June 30, 2022 Carry-in for ISY 36 Carry-in for ISY (as of 3/16/2021 may include additional carry in on July 1, 2021) Enrollments for OSY No less than 334 New enrollments by June 30, 2022 Carry-in for OSY 116 Carry-in for OSY (as of 3/16/2021 may include additional carry in on July 1, 2021) Employment Rate 2nd Quarter After Exit 77.0% The percentage of participants who are in unsubsidized employment during the second quarter after exit from the program (for Title I Youth, the indicator is the percentage of participants in education or training activities, or in unsubsidized employment during the second quarter after exit) Employment Rate 4th Quarter After Exit 70.0% The percentage of participants who are in unsubsidized employment during the fourth quarter after exit from the program (for Title I Youth, the indicator is the percentage of participants in education or training activities, or in unsubsidized employment during the fourth quarter after exit) Median Earnings 2nd Quarter After Exit \$4,000 The median earnings of participants who are in unsubsidized employment during the second quarter after exit from the program Credential Attainment within 4 Quarters After Exit 70.0% The percentage of those participants enrolled in an education training program (excluding those in on-the-job training (OJ and customized training) who attain a recognized postsecond credential or a secondary school diploma, or its recognized equivalent, during participation in or within one year after exfrom the program.
-A participant who has attained a secondary school diploma or its recognized equivalent is included in the percentage of participants who have attained a secondary school diploma or its recognized equivalent only if the participant also is employed or is enrolled in an education or training program leading to a recognized postsecondary credential within one year after exit from the program Measurable Skills Gain 50.0% The percentage of program participants who, during a program year, are in an education or training program that leads to a recognized postsecondary credential or employment and who are achieving measurable skill gains, defined as documented academic, technical, occupational, or other forms of progress, towards such a credential or employment.
-Depending on the type of education or training program, documented progress is defined as one of the following: Documented achievement of at least one educational functioning level of a participant who is receiving instruction below the postsecondary education level; Documented attainment of a secondary school diploma or its recognized equivalent; Secondary or postsecondary transcript or report card for a sufficient number of credit hours that shows a participant is meeting the State unit's academic standards; Satisfactory or better progress report, towards established milestones, such as completion of OJT or completion of one year of an apprenticeship program or similar milestones, from an employer or training provider who is providing training; or Successful passage of an exam that is required for a particular occupation or progress in attaining technical or occupational skills as evidenced by trade-related benchmarks such as knowledge-based exams.
-Effectiveness in Serving Employers 60.0% Retention with the same employer - addresses the programs' efforts to provide employers with skilled workers
+PY 2023-2024 Performance Goals WIOA PERFORMANCE INDICATORS DESCRIPTION Enrollments for ISY No less than 150 Enrollments by June 30, 2024 (May include carry-ins) Carry-in for ISY 47 Carry-ins (as of April 11, 2023) Enrollments for OSY No less than 450 Enrollments by June 30, 2024 (May include carry-ins) Carry-in for OSY 162 Carry-ins (as of April 11, 2023) Employment Rate 2nd Quarter After Exit 73.0% The percentage of participants who are in unsubsidized employment during the second quarter after exit from the program (for title I Youth, the indicator is the percentage of participants in education or training activities, or in unsubsidized employment during the second quarter after exit) Employment Rate 4th Quarter After Exit 70.0% The percentage of participants who are in unsubsidized employment during the fourth quarter after exit from the program (for title I Youth, the indicator is the percentage of participants in education on training activities, or in unsubsidized employment during the fourth quarter after exit) Median Earnings 2nd Quarter After Exit \$5,000 The median earnings of participants who are in unsubsidized employment during the second quarter after exit from the program Credential Attainment within 4 Quarters After Exit 65.0% The percentage of those participants enrolled in an education or training program (excluding those in on-the-job training (OJT) ar customized training) who attain a recognized postsecondary credential or a secondary school diploma, or its recognized equivalent, during participation in or within one year after exit from the program.
+A participant who has attained a secondary school diploma or its recognized equivalent is included in the percentage of participants who have attained a secondary school diploma or its recognized equivalent only if the participant also is employed or is enrolled in an education or training program leading to a recognized postsecondary credential within one year after ex- from the program.